WesleyAC/hanabi/README.md

 - [ ] add rainbow variant
 - [ ] make game names random
 - [ ] make the name input modal nicer
+- [ ] fix bug with spaces in names
+- [ ] make play drop target nicer
+- [ ] make it clearer which drop target is play and which is discard